dipy/dipy/doc/devel/gitwash/maintainer_workflow.rst

 Integrating changes
 *******************

-Let's say you have some changes that need to go into trunk (``upstream-rw/master``).
+Let's say you have some changes that need to go into the trunk (``upstream-rw/master``).

-The changes are in some branch that you are currently on.
+The changes are in some branches that you are currently on.
 For example, you are looking at someone's changes like this::

     git remote add someone git://github.com/someone/dipy.git